 Construction activities of one acre or more are subject to the permitting requirements of the NPDES General Permit for Discharges of Storm Water Runoff Associated with Construction Activity (General Permit).
-The estimated area of ground disturbance during construction of the proposed project is less than 0.5 acres; however, the District will require the construction contractor to prepare a SWPPP.
-BMPs (Table 1) will also be implemented during construction to control and minimize the potential contribution of pollutants to stormwater runoff from these areas.
-Less than significant.
+The estimated area of ground disturbance during construction of the proposed project is approximately 0.4 acres; therefore, the District or its contractors will not be required to file a Notice of Intent with the RWQCB indicating compliance with the General Permit or prepare a SWPPP; however, the District will likely require the construction contractor acquire a SWPPP.
+In addition, project-wide BMPs provided in Table 1 will be implemented and include measures guiding the management and operation of construction sites to control and minimize the potential contribution of pollutants to stormwater runoff from these areas.
+Implementation of measures to reduce the potential for dust generation and water erosion would ensure that this impact is less than significant.